How to Avoid Dumping Syndrome in Los Angeles, CA | HLB

 Glucose Tolerance Test

-With this assessment, your doctor will draw a sample of your blood after you have fasted for at least eight hours.
+With this assessment, your doctor will draw a blood sample after you have fasted for at least eight hours.

 After one blood draw, you will drink a glucose solution.
 More blood samples are then taken every thirty minutes for up to three hours.

-The results of the test will help your doctor determine who your body uses insulin to bring your body’s blood glucose levels under control.
+The test results will help your doctor determine how your body uses insulin to control your body’s blood glucose levels.

 With this test, your doctor will tell you to remain seated or stand in front of an X-ray machine.